bintaDouk/ada-project-americanDentalAssociation/index.md

 {% raw %}
 <iframe class="toggle-frame" src="images\Q2\countries_slideshow.html" width="800px" height="600px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>
 {% raw %}

+## Movies Timeline
+In this third section of the analysis, we filter the movies by looking at the summaries from the `Movies` dataset, and for each war we look to how many movies about it were released over the course of the years.

+<iframe class="toggle-frame" src="images\Q2\movies_timeline.html" width="800px" height="600px" frameborder="0" position="relative" id="positive" style="display: block;">positive barplot</iframe>

+## Geographical Analysis of Movies

 ## Portrayal of historical events accross perspectives
 This part of the Analysis will mainly focus on the sentiment associated with movies for the four specific conflicts retained earlier for ...
 * World War II